butterflypaw/AuditAndCompliance/README.md

    - Converts fetched data, usually in JSON format, into a Pandas DataFrame for easier manipulation and analysis.

 3. **Data Storage**:
-   - Uploads the processed DataFrame to Azure Blob Storage, a scalable object storage service provided by Microsoft Azure.
+   - Uploads the processed DataFrame to **Azure Blob Storage**, a scalable object storage service provided by Microsoft Azure.
 This ensures secure storage and accessibility for downstream processing.

 ### Mock Placeholders